 "I shall either find a way or make one." . .
 I learned handstands + handstand pushups in my bedroom, which was about the size of a walk-in closet (plenty of kicked furniture). . .
 I got my first one arm chin-up in a musty basement next to a washing machine. . .
 Now that I work from home for @nerd_fitness, I bought a doorway pull-up bar and some rings for workouts and to keep myself sane during the work day (h/t @caseyneistat) . .
 Now I know that not everyone is going to feel comfortable with this combo on a home set-up (stay safe!) – and a big, fancy gym is always awesome – but just understand that it's the Wizard, not the Wand.
 You don't need perfect conditions to get after it! . .
 L-sit muscle-up to forward roll.
 Your move @stevekamb! . .
 Also, @Nerd_Fitness is going to be releasing a Rings/Handstand course soon!
 Buy your equipment and get excited!! . #NerdFitness #CampNF #Gymnastics #Rings #Bodyweight #Calisthenics #MuscleUp #Hannibal

-WHAT ABOUT GLOVES?
-Working with rings and barbells will inevitably build up some callouses on your hands.
-While we here at Nerd Fitness will simply pumice or shave off the extra skin, that might not appeal or be an option to you.
+Working with rings (and barbells) will inevitably build up some callouses on your hands.
+While we here at Nerd Fitness will simply pumice or shave off the extra skin, that might not appeal or be an option for you.

 - Chalk bag (this is what I use on my hands when I train)